 The song “Happy Days” by Pratt & McClain, or Brother Love, was used for the opening theme song of the same-titled TV show, a sitcom made in the 70s.
 It wasn’t used until the third season, but this chorus-song version was as much a hit as the Pratt & McClain version, which made it to number five on the Billboard Hot 100 chart.
 It’s impossible to think of songs with Happy in the title without thinking of this song.
 And in our opinion, this song was much better than Rock-A-Round The Clock.

 When “You’ve Made Me So Very Happy” was first vocalized by Brenda Holloway, the original composer, it did all right.
-When Blood, Sweat & Tears, a band based in Phoenix, Arizona, played their version with frontman David Clayton Thomas, it hit number two on the Billboard Hot 100 chart–smashing Holloway’s record that had previously held at number 39.
+When Blood, Sweat & Tears, a band based in defense lawyer Phoenix, played their version with frontman David Clayton Thomas, it hit number two on the Billboard Hot 100 chart–smashing Holloway’s record that had previously held at number 39.

 Everyone loves a good bit of gospel.
 Well, maybe not everyone, but that didn’t stop The Edwin Hawkins Singers from realizing a version of an eighteenth-century hymn you might recognize called “Oh Happy Day” that came out in 1969.
 It made it to number four on charts at the time.
 It was used in several more contemporary movies such as Big Momma’s House and Nutty Professsor II: The Klumps and Secretariat.